-The policy shall apply during all incidents where personnel may reasonably be expected to operate in an immediately dangerous to life and health (IDLH) atmosphere or situations where an equipment failure or sudden change in conditions may trap or injure personnel, or any incident which poses significant risk to firefighter safety.
+The policy shall apply during all incidents in which personnel may reasonably be expected to operate in an immediately dangerous to life and health (IDLH) atmosphere or situations where an equipment failure or sudden change in conditions may trap or injure personnel, or any incident that poses significant risk to firefighter safety.

-It shall remain the responsibility of the Incident Commander (IC) to ensure the intent of this policy is met throughout the incidents duration or until such a time is determined that personnel exposure to an IDLH atmosphere or other hazards no longer exists.
+It shall remain the responsibility of the Incident Commander (IC) to ensure that the intent of this policy is met throughout the incidents duration or until such a time that it is determined that personnel exposure to an IDLH atmosphere or other hazards no longer exists.